schrudolf/random-web-token/README.md

 **functions has 2 parameters**

 first parameter is a string
-  - "normal"  ---> token generated with (a-z) characters = abcdefghijklmnopqrstuvwxyz
+  - "normal"  ---> create a token with abcdefghijklmnopqrstuvwxyz characters
-  - "medium"  ---> token generated with (a-z + 0-9) characters = abcdefghijklmnopqrstuvwxyz0123456789
+  - "medium"  ---> create a token with abcdefghijklmnopqrstuvwxyz0123456789 characters
-  - "extra"   ---> token generated with (a-Z + 0-9) characters = ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789
+  - "extra"   ---> create a token with ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789 characters
+  - "onlyNumbers"   ---> create a token with numbers only

 second parameter is a number, this tells you the length of the token